-Figure \ref{fig:program-size} shows the program size for each circuit encoded for each ISAs.
+Figure \ref{fig:program-size} shows the program size for each circuit encoded for each ISA.
 We highlight three categories in the logarithmic scale that correspond to the following memory requirements: low (below 2 kB), medium (16-32 kB corresponding to a L1 cache), and high (512-2048KB corresponding to a L2 cache).
-Note, qV data is split into two bars corresponding to instruction and data.
+Note that qV data is split into two bars corresponding to instruction and data.

 With 8 instructions per single-qubit operation, RV32I has the highest memory requirements among all ISAs.
 Even with a gate density as low as 3\%, the program will rarely fit into a typical L1 cache.
 Moreover, with a gate density of 50\% or higher, the program will not even fit into the typical L2 cache.
-The non-deterministic behaviour of caches and and high miss penalty increases the risk of timing failures.
+The non-deterministic behaviour of caches and high miss penalties increase the risk of timing failures.
 By contrast, eQASM can encode low density circuits within L1 cache capacities.
-However, because of its restriction to 7-qubit quantum devices, the program size grows rapidly with increasing gate density.
+However, because of its restriction to 7-qubit quantum devices, program size grows rapidly with increasing gate density.

-qV encoding is independent of the circuit characteristics.
-The program instruction sizes are comparable to the typical L1 cache size, and data requirements are below 512MB. qV provides the best encoding for the high density circuits and its memory requirements do not grow with the number of qubits, making it the natural choice for future larger quantum accelerators.
-In contrast, QUASAR provides the smallest program size for most of the circuits, but suffers compared to qV for high density circuits (starting from 50\%).
+qV encoding is independent of circuit characteristics.
+Program instruction sizes are comparable to a typical L1 cache size, and data requirements are below 512MB. qV provides the best encoding for high density circuits and its memory requirements do not grow with the number of qubits, making it the natural choice for future larger quantum accelerators.
+In contrast, QUASAR provides the smallest program size for most circuits, but suffers compared to qV for high density circuits (starting from 50\%).

-Most real algorithm circuits demonstrate low gate density (see Section \ref{subsec:real-al}).
-Here, program size is comparable to the typical L1 cache size.
-However, these circuits represent only a fragment of the algorithm, thus the program size will grow proportionally to the application length.
-Moreover, for real systems, we expect gate density to be higher due to need for additional gates required to mitigate errors and stabilize the circuit.
+The real algorithm circuits have relatively low gate density (see Section \ref{subsec:real-al}).
+Here, program size is comparable to a typical L1 cache size.
+However, these circuits represent only a fragment of the algorithm, thus program size will grow proportionally to application length.
+Moreover, for real systems, we expect gate density to be higher due to the need for additional gates to mitigate errors and stabilize the circuit.
+This further motivates qV.